Oldham Athletic AFC

 The Club abides by EFL regulations governing the allocation of tickets to visiting clubs.
 Admission prices to supporters of a visiting club will never be higher than those charged to our own supporters for comparable accommodation.
 In particular, our concessionary rates offered to senior citizens and junior supporters apply to supporters of a visiting club.

-Disabled fans have the opportunity to purchase a concessionary priced ticket and which are tailored to the needs of the disabled supporter.
+Disabled fans should purchase the ticket which is relevant to their age category.
 Carers are admitted free of charge and will be seated next to the wheelchair spaces or as close as possible subject to availability.
-Proof of disability is required from any supporter wanting to purchase a concessionary prices ticket.
+Proof of disability is required from any supporter wanting to receive a free carer ticket.
 This can be any of the following:

 - A statement of high mobility/living allowance as issued by the Department of Work & Pensions.